asyncapi/website/pages/blog/status-update-41-20.md

 ## Apidays Live Hong Kong

 The AsyncAPI founder, [Fran Méndez](https://twitter.com/fmvilas), was invited to present at Apidays Live Hong Kong.
 It is a free event that we recommend you to join.
-Fran's talk is scheduled for tomorrow at 8.10 AM CEST (2:10 PM Hong Kong timezone).
-He'll talk about AsyncAPI and the Future of API specs.
+Fran's talk is scheduled for tomorrow at 8:10 AM CEST (2:10 PM Hong Kong timezone).
+He'll talk about `AsyncAPI and the Future of API specs`.

+Our regular community member, Paul Taylor from Mulesoft, will talk about `Getting Started with AsyncAPI`.
+His talk is scheduled for tomorrow, 6:10 AM CEST (12:10 PM Hong Kong timezone).

  To join the event, register [here](https://www.eventbrite.com/e/apidays-live-hong-kong-the-open-api-economy-finance-as-a-service-api-ecosystems-tickets-104511637120).

 ## React Component Improvements